VisTrails/VisTrails/doc/usersguide/getting_started.rst

 Installing |vistrails| on Mac OS X
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To install |vistrails| on Mac~OS~X, download the installation bundle for Windows from the |vistrails| website: http://www.vistrails.org.
+To install |vistrails| on Mac OS X, download the installation bundle for Mac from the |vistrails| website: http://www.vistrails.org.
 The precompiled binary currently only supports Mac OS X 10.5.x or higher.
-Double click the file to uncompress it --- or, depending on your browser settings, uncompression may happen automatically
-(Figure :ref:`fig-start-mac_installation`).
+The disk image should be mounted automatically (Figure :ref:`fig-start-mac_installation`).
 Once uncompression has completed, drag the |vistrails| desktop icon to the Applications folder to install the software.